 "That means getting your heart rate up to a point where you can feel the exertion, but you can still speak to someone next to you.
 You're winded, but you are not pushing yourself so hard that you can't speak," Kroner says.

 American Heart Association guidelines suggest a minimum of 150 minutes a week of moderate-intensity exercise to maintain heart and lung health.
 The 150 minutes of exercise should be divided among three to five different days.

 The American Heart Association also recommends adding two days a week of strength training or resistance training to strengthen bones and joints, he says.

 In addition, studies show people who move throughout the day — taking stairs at work or getting up from a desk to stretch, for example — augment their cardiovascular fitness.

-"The biggest mistake people make is not exercising enough," Kim says.
+"The biggest mistake people make is not exercising enough," Kroner says.
 "Incidental movement throughout the day really matters even if you go to the gym for an hour that same day.
 You need to find ways to get up and move throughout the day."

 Is a doctor’s note needed?